 When it comes to working with such delicate material like gunpowder, stability is probably the most important thing that you should pay attention to when choosing a reloading bench.
 Sometimes the reloading benches come either with leveling legs or with casters, sometimes just with bare legs.
 If you prefer a model that has casters, which will help you to easily maneuver the bench around your working area, make sure they are made from a durable material, like polypropylene, and more importantly that they include a locking mechanism.
 If you opt for a bench with leveling legs or with nothing at all, apply some anti-slip or anti-skid protection on the legs to make it stay in one place.

 As most of you will surely see for yourselves, not long after you start with this amazing hobby you’ll soon want to expand your interests to also gunsmithing, black powder guns, maybe crossbows, longbows, arrow smithing, fishing, or who knows, even shadow puppeteering.
 That’s why it’s probably better if you decide to buy a workbench that will also allow you to pursue your other activities.
-A reloading bench where, for example, you can replace its working surface, making it wider or narrower, or more chemical or solvent resistant, with the lights included, because, trust me, you will be spending lots of nights and days working there.
+A reloading stand where, for example, you can replace its working surface, making it wider or narrower, or more chemical or solvent resistant, with the lights included, because, trust me, you will be spending lots of nights and days working there.

 If you are a person who is always on the go, there are reloading benches designed for you too.
 Several models as mentioned above ship with casters that you can easily install to help you move them about your workspace.
 Still, even better, there are models that are small and compact and can be folded down or easily disassembled, which you can carry easily to the range or elsewhere.